-The world in 2016 is a stressful place.
-There are more people, more noise, fewer resources and less time.
+The world in 2020 is a stressful place.
+There are more people, more noise, fewer resources, and less time.
 We need help.
 And, it appears to have arrived in the form of natural dopamine based theanine.

 Untreated, stress can affect subconscious brain perception, as well as cause multiple symptoms in large nerves, commonly referred to as jumpy or restless legs, or nerve ending pain and other uncomfortable sensations.

-A variety of nutrients help nerves to stabilise and settle down.
+A variety of nutrients help nerves to stabilize and settle down.
 It is now clear that theanine is an excellent addition to this list.

 The combination of anxiety and resulting sleep problems leads to cravings for a quick fix or reward, a temporary solution to “brain pain.”
-Many substances may bring temporary relief, including junk food, cigarettes, alcohol, etc. This leads to addictive behavioural patterns, and really doesn’t do anyone any favours in the long run.
+Many substances may bring temporary relief, including junk food, cigarettes, alcohol, etc. This leads to addictive behavioral patterns and really doesn’t do anyone any favors in the long run.

 Intense anxiety can disrupt the brain’s subconscious stability, resulting in varying degrees of more significant mental health issues.
 One example is schizophrenia, or schizoaffective disorder, in which a distorted perception of reality is related to excessive nerve activity.
 One research group conducted several studies with theanine in this patient population.